junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 > :bulb: **Tip:** In AliView, you can ask it to use any tools that you prefer to perform the alignment.
 Go to AliView '**Settings**' and the tab '**Align ALL program**'.
 You can provide the command line and path to any tools that you installed.
 By default, AliView uses **MUSCLE** for the alignment.
 I personally prefer **MAFFT**.

-# Part 5: Phylogenetic pipeline -- gene concatenation
+# Part 5: Phylogenetic pipeline -- tree inference (including gene concatenation, partition, model selection, and bootstrapping)

 bin/iqtree3 -p workshop --prefix Ophio_nucl -m MFP+MERGE -B 1000 --alrt 1000